 In accordance with New York State Governor's Executive Order 202.6, subsequent orders, the Guidance on Executive Order 202.6 published by New York State Department of Economic Development d/b/a Empire State Development (ESD) and guidance issued by the New York City Department of Buildings (DOB), affordable housing construction is considered essential and was thereby exempt from the in-person workforce prohibition previously in place in the City.
 Construction is subject to any applicable requirements set forth in any and all guidance issued by State and City agencies, which is subject to change.
 Construction delays may result from the COVID-19 pandemic.
 Construction delays can lead to increased construction costs and delay the receipt of post-construction revenues.
-Such delays may also impact the timelines and the ability for a project to timely obtain proceeds from the syndication of federal low income housing tax credits and/or local subordinate loan or grant programs that are expected to be made available to timely make Mandatory Prepayments, including the 2020 Series D Mortgage Loan Mandatory Prepayments (as defined in "PLAN OF FINANCING-2020 Series D Mortgage Loans-Mandatory Prepayments").
+Such delays may also impact the timelines and the ability for a project to timely obtain proceeds from the syndication of federal low income housing tax credits and/or local subordinate loan or grant programs that are expected to be made available to timely make Mandatory Prepayments, including the 2020 Series I Mortgage Loans-2020 Series I Senior and Subordinate Mortgage Loans").
 The Corporation is monitoring the impact of construction delays on its portfolio of construction Mortgage Loans.